40 Days of Hope & Encouragement Devotionals

 VIDEO DEVOTIONAL THOUGHT, April 20

-Today’s 40 Days of Hope & Encouragement video is from Dr. Randy Harper, pastor of Bellaire BC in Bossier and former LC Board of Trustees Chairman, whose counsel is to celebrate the blessings of God and leave your concerns with him.
+Today’s 40 Days of Hope & Encouragement video is from Dr. Randy Harper, pastor of Bellaire BC in Bossier and former LCU Board of Trustees Chairman, whose counsel is to celebrate the blessings of God and leave your concerns with him.

 VIDEO DEVOTIONAL THOUGHT, April 18